 Once correctly positioned, make sure there are no leaks coming from the drain hose or the u-bend connector when water runs down the sink as well as when the washing machine pumps out water.

-If your drain hose is pushed into a stand pipe make sure there are no leaks when the washing machine is pumping out water into it and check the following points –
+If your drain hose is pushed into a stand pipe (not connected to the u-bend under the sink) make sure there are no leaks when the washing machine is pumping out water into it and check the following points..

 Final checks: When washing machine is back in place

-After the washing machine has filled up and started washing turn it to cancel programme or spin and make sure the water empties out properly.
+After the washing machine has filled up and started washing, either cancel the programme or turn it to drain/spin and make sure the water empties out properly.
 If it doesn’t, follow this article – Won’t empty water.